mediasmart/gtm-template/README.md

-# mediasmart official template
+# Mediasmart Conversion Tracking

+Mediasmart Conversion Tracking

-Mediasmart template for conversion tracking
+Mediasmart conversion tracking allows tracking conversions on programmatic campaigns that run on mediasmart’s DSP

+For accurate tracking, &msxt=%msxt% (or ?msxt=%msxt%) is needed to be added to the click tracker and made transferrable to the landing page

 See https://console.mediasmart.io/docs/introduction for more information